“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 - and data crunching.

-Successful execution in all three areas comes down to developing the right social media goals and objectives for your particular business.The first step in the process of being able to measure social media ROI, is to set appropriate goals for all your efforts.Click To Tweet
+Successful execution in all three areas comes down to developing the right social media goals and objectives for your particular business.The first step in the process of being able to measure social media ROI, is to set realistic social media goals for all your efforts.Click To Tweet

 Before I get into the specifics, let’s review what a goal is (in case you need a quick refresher).